Should You Use A Queen Excluder?

 How Do Queen Excluders Work?

 Whether you use a single brood box or a double brood box, ideally you’ll want to keep all the brood in the brood boxes.
-Queen excluders ensure that the queen bee can only lay eggs and brood rearing can only happen inside the brood chamber.
+Queen excluders act as a selective barrier inside the hive, ensuring that the queen bee can only lay eggs and brood rearing can only happen inside the brood chamber.

 The gaps in queen excluders are most often between 4.1 and 4.4 millimeters.
 This is small enough to exclude the mature queen and drones because they are both larger than that.
 Virgin queens may be able to squeeze through until they are mated.